AMSP-04/NETN-ORG/NETN-ORG.md

 This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](LICENCE.md).

 ## Introduction
-Modelling of an organizational unit in a distributed simulation depends on its organizational relationship with other units (e.g. superior, subordinate) and on the relationship between organizational units (e.g. friendly or hostile).
+Modelling of an organizational unit in a distributed simulation depends on its organizational relationship with other units (e.g. superior, subordinate) and the relationship between organizational units (e.g. friendly or hostile).
 This organizational information is normally provided to a simulation system as part of its initialization.

 The NATO Education and Training Network Organization Module (NETN ORG) is a specification of how to represent organizations in a federated distributed simulation.